arangodb/arangodb/Documentation/InstallationManual/Compiling.md

 The following configuration options exists:

-`\-\-enable-all-in-one-libev` tells the build system to use the bundled version of LIBEV instead of using the system version.
+`--enable-all-in-one-libev` tells the build system to use the bundled version of LIBEV instead of using the system version.

-`\-\-disable-all-in-one-libev` tells the build system to use the installed system version of LIBEV instead of compiling the supplied version from the 3rdParty directory in the make run.
+`--disable-all-in-one-libev` tells the build system to use the installed system version of LIBEV instead of compiling the supplied version from the 3rdParty directory in the make run.

-`\-\-enable-all-in-one-v8` tells the build system to use the bundled version of V8 instead of using the system version.
+`--enable-all-in-one-v8` tells the build system to use the bundled version of V8 instead of using the system version.

-`\-\-disable-all-in-one-v8` tells the build system to use the installed system version of V8 instead of compiling the supplied version from the 3rdParty directory in the make run.
+`--disable-all-in-one-v8` tells the build system to use the installed system version of V8 instead of compiling the supplied version from the 3rdParty directory in the make run.

-`\-\-enable-all-in-one-icu` tells the build system to use the bundled version of ICU instead of using the system version.
+`--enable-all-in-one-icu` tells the build system to use the bundled version of ICU instead of using the system version.

-`\-\-disable-all-in-one-icu` tells the build system to use the installed system version of ICU instead of compiling the supplied version from the 3rdParty directory in the make run.
+`--disable-all-in-one-icu` tells the build system to use the installed system version of ICU instead of compiling the supplied version from the 3rdParty directory in the make run.

-`\-\-enable-maintainer-mode` tells the build system to use BISON and FLEX to regenerate the parser and scanner files.
+`--enable-maintainer-mode` tells the build system to use BISON and FLEX to regenerate the parser and scanner files.
 If disabled, the supplied files will be used so you cannot make changes to the parser and scanner files.
 You need at least BISON 2.4.1 and FLEX 2.5.35.
 This option also allows you to make changes